 39. Since the mid 1980s Kosslyn has turned more and more to neuroscience rather than computational modeling, both as a theoretical idiom and as a research strategy (see Supplement: The Quasi-Pictorial Theory of Imagery).
 However, there is little sign that he has thereby abandoned the functionalist commitments of his earlier work.
 Kosslyn & Hatfield (1984), reaffirm a commitment to functionalism, and even to computationalism broadly conceived, even while critiquing the symbolic computer programming idiom in which Kosslyn's earlier theoretical work had been couched.
 Kosslyn's more recent work on imagery can be seen as an exploration of just how and where the various component functions of his original computational theory (revised in certain details) might actually be implemented in the brain.

 40. The underlying similarity of these diversely expressed theories is recognized by Morris & Hampson (1983), Thomas (1987, 1999b), and Hochberg (2001).
-Unfortunately, however, it was little recognized at the time they were being proposed, so the terms suggested here to describe them are all more or less anachronistic: "enactive" comes from Noë (2004) (although he does not apply it explicitly to imagery); "sensorimotor" from Newton (1993, 1996) and O'Regan & Noë (2001); and "perceptual activity" from Thomas (1999b) and Blain (2006).
+Unfortunately, however, it was little recognized at the time most of the versions were being proposed, so the terms suggested here to describe them are all more or less anachronistic: "enactive" comes from Noë (2004) (although he does not apply it explicitly to imagery), and is applied to imagery theory by Thomas (2009, 2014), Sima (2011, 2013, 2014; Sima & Freksa, 2012), and Troscianko (2010, 2013, 2014a,b); "sensorimotor" comes from Newton (1993, 1996) and O'Regan & Noë (2001); and "perceptual activity" from Thomas (1999b), Blain (2006), and Agnati et al. (2013).
+De Preester (2012), although she refers to the recent work of Thomas, and of O’Regan & Noë, mostly favors the older term, “motor theory”.
 Morris & Hampson (1983), who were perhaps the first to recognize the common theme in some of these theoretical proposals, refer to them as "role playing theories," but this is not a very happy choice of terminology.
-Although Sarbin (1972; Sarbin & Juhasz, 1970) explicitly makes theoretical use of the concept of role playing, this is not true of any of the other theorists in question (including Neisser, whose work is actually the main focus of Morris & Hampson's discussion).
+Although Sarbin and Juhasz (Sarbin & Juhasz, 1970; Sarbin, 1972) explicitly make theoretical use of the concept of role playing (or “role taking”), this is not true to any significant degree of any of the other theorists in question (and certainly not Neisser (1976, 1978a,b), whose views are actually the main focus of Morris & Hampson's discussion).

 41. Others, such as Janssen (1976b) and Morgan (1979) show signs that they were thinking along similar lines, but they never developed the relevant ideas very far.
 Shepard (1978b), with his remarks about imagery as perceptual anticipation, and Paivio, when he says that imagery is akin to "active perception" (1977), may also be leaning in this direction.
 Certainly both Shepard and Paivio repudiate computational models.

 42. Perhaps relevant answers may also be sought in the information carried by in internal formations, such as the sensorially generated activation pattern in the retina, or the cochlea of the ear, or in the brain's retinotopically mapped visual cortex, (Thomas, 1999b, 2009).
-Such activation patterns are not (pace Kosslyn) mental representations (Meijsing, 2006): there is no reason to believe (and good reason to disbelieve) that they bear intentionality or that they are suitable for manipulation as representational tokens in thought processes or computations, and, as recent neuroscience shows (Lamme et al., 2000; Rees, Krieman,& Koch, 2002; Koch, 2003 ch.
-6) they are not inherently conscious states.
+Such activation patterns are not (pace Kosslyn) mental representations (Meijsing, 2006): there is no reason to believe (and good reason to disbelieve) that they bear intentionality or that they are suitable for manipulation as representational tokens in thought processes or computations, and, as modern neuroscience shows (Lamme et al., 2000; Rees, Krieman, & Koch, 2002; Koch, 2003 ch.
+6; Meyer, 2011) they are not inherently conscious states.
 Nevertheless, they bear information about the layout of the environment, much as a shadow does, or an optical image in a camera obscura, and thus may be interrogated by internal active perceptual processes in a way analogous to that in which our external sense organs interrogate the information bearing formations (such as the optic array) in the external environment itself (Thomas, 1999b, 2009).
-There is growing evidence that this sort of internalized active perception really does occur (e.g.: Li et al., 2004; Reynolds, J.H. & Chelazzi, 2004; Kveraga et al., 2007; Bressler et al., 2008; Kelly et al., 2008; Munneke et al., 2008), and good reason to believe that it plays a key role in generating conscious perceptual experience (Marcel, 1983; Lamme & Roelfsema, 2000; Pascual-Leone & Walsh, 2001; Gaillard et al., 2009).
+There is growing evidence that this sort of internalized active perception really does occur, both in vision (e.g., Li et al., 2004; Reynolds & Chelazzi, 2004; Liu et al., 2007; Serences & Boynton, 2007; Kveraga et al., 2007; Gilbert & Sigman, 2007; David et al., 2008; McAlonan et al., 2008; Bressler et al., 2008; Kelly et al., 2008; Munneke et al., 2008; Jehee et al., 2011; McManus et al., 2011), and in other sense modes (Fritz et al., 2003, 2005; Zelano et al., 2005, 2011; Nitschke et al., 2006; Samuelsen et al., 2012).
+This converging evidence comes from both fMRI and other studies on human subjects (non-invasive, but low spatial and temporal resolution techniques) and from high-resolution studies on the activities of individual neurons, using electrodes implanted in animal brains.
+There are good reasons to believe that these internal active-perception processes (together with their external counterparts) play a key role in generating conscious perceptual experience (Marcel, 1983; Lamme & Roelfsema, 2000; Pascual-Leone & Walsh, 2001; Gilbert & Sigman, 2007; Gaillard et al., 2009; Meyer, 2011).

 43. Although perceptual information processing presumably entails much activity in a perceiver's brain, this is conceived to be mainly driven "bottom-up" by the sensory input.
 It is thus not action, not something done by the organism, but rather something that happens to it.
 Thus it would not lend itself to being intentionally re-enacted in the sense envisaged by enactive imagery theories.
 (In practice most versions of information processing theory make some appeal to a top-down as well as a bottom-up flow of information, but the latter is always seen as primary, with the top-down component merely modulating the bottom-up flow.
 The notion that the process is driven by the information flowing inward, from periphery to center, remains the defining characteristic of theories of this sort.)